Ratchaburi F.C.: Move to Mitr Phol Stadium and recent years

+In 2021, Ratchaburi qualified to 2021 AFC Champions League for the first time in club history after finishing the position in top four in the 2020–21 season.
+Ratchaburi was then placed in group G alongside South Korean Pohang Steelers, Japanese club Nagoya Grampus and Malaysian club Johor Darul Ta'zim.
+On 4 July 2021, the club then registered their first ever points in the tournament after a goalless draw against Pohang Steelers.

+In 2022, Ratchaburi ended their 10-years sponsorship with Mitr Phol where the club name was shorten back to Ratchaburi.
+The club stadium has also renamed to Dragon Solar Park after the solar panel manufacturing company Dragon Solar.

+Ratchaburi ended the 2024–25 Thai League 1 in fourth place which then sees the team qualified to the 2025–26 AFC Champions League Two.

 Academy

-Ratchaburi Mitr Phol opened its first youth academies in 2016 under the name The Dragons Academy.
+Ratchaburi opened its first youth academies in 2016 under the name The Dragons Academy.
 In 2017, Ratchaburi Mitr Phol have appointed Douglas Cardozo as Head of Youth Development.

 Stadium

-From 2007 to 2016 the club was used Ratchaburi Provincial Stadium that own by the city council as their home ground that causes problems with difficult and incomplete applications.
-So that, In June 2016 the club was built Mitr Phol Stadium that located in the town of Huai Phai, Ratchaburi Province to be new home ground and it directly own by the club and the stadium held 10,000 seats.
+From 2007 to 2016, the club used Ratchaburi Provincial Stadium owned by the city council as their home ground.
+In June 2016, the club built Dragon Solar Park in the town of Huai Phai, Ratchaburi Province to be its new home ground and is directly owned by the club.
+The stadium has a capacity of 10,000 seats.